Richard fitz Gilbert: Biography

 Richard was the son of Gilbert, Count of Brionne in Normandy (Fitz was a variant spelling of the Norman filz, French fils, signifying "son of") and Gunnor d'Aunou.
 Gilbert was a guardian of the young duke William and when Gilbert was killed by Ralph de Wacy in 1040, his two older sons Richard and Gilbert fled to Flanders.
-On his later return to Normandy Richard was rewarded with the lordship of Bienfaite and Orbec in Normandy.
+On his later return to Normandy, Richard was rewarded with the lordship of Bienfaite and Orbec in Normandy.
 In 1066, Richard came into England with his kinsman William the Conqueror, and received from him great advancement in honour and possessions.

 The Dictionary of National Biography and other sources are vague and sometimes contradictory about when the name de Clare came into common usage, but what we do know is that Richard fitz Gilbert (of Tonbridge), the earliest identifiable progenitor of the family, is once referred to as Richard of Clare in the Suffolk return of the Domesday Book.

 Rewards

+Richard appears in the Domesday Book as the owner of 176 manors or townships, which had been awarded him by William the Conqueror for his support and participation in the Norman Conquest of 1066.
+More than ninety of these properties were in Suffolk, including his castle at Clare.
+Others were in Bedfordshire, Cambridgeshire, Devon, Essex, Kent, Middlesex, Surrey, and Wiltshire.

+According to the Genealogia of Tintern Abbey, Richard received Tonbridge in Kent by means of exchange with Lanfranc, Archbishop of Canterbury, who, in turn, received Richard’s holdings in Brionne in Normandy.
+However, historian Jennifer C. Ward has argued that Tonbridge was awarded to Richard by the Crown.

-Richard was rewarded with 176 manors in England, including the right to build castles at Clare in Suffolk, caput of his feudal barony, and at Tonbridge in Kent.
-Some contemporaneous and later sources called him Earl of Clare, though many modern sources view the title as a "styled title".
+Some contemporaneous and later sources called Richard Earl of Clare, though many modern sources view the title as a "styled title".

 Richard served as joint Chief Justiciar in William's absence, and played a major part in suppressing the revolt of 1075.